-Since this treatment is a prescription medication, after you place your requested order you will be prompted to complete a medical assessment and complete an online visit with a doctor.
+Since this treatment is a prescription medication, you will be prompted to complete a medical assessment and online visit with a doctor.
 The doctor will determine if a prescription for Tadalafil (Cialis™) is appropriate.
 You can find more info about the independent doctors accessible through our platform and care delivery here.

 what’s the recommended dosage?

 At this time hims is ONLY offering Tadalafil (Cialis™) for daily use.

 Follow your doctor's orders or the directions on the label.
 If you have any questions about dosage or how to take Tadalafil, always consult with your doctor.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - Adults—5.0 milligrams (mg) once a day, taken at the same time each day, without regard for the timing of sexual activity.
 Your doctor may adjust your dose if needed.
 Always follow your doctor’s instructions regarding dosage.

 Use Tadalafil (Cialis™) exactly as directed by your doctor.
 Do not use more of it and do not use it more often than your doctor ordered.
 If too much is used, the chance of side effects or other problems is increased.

 Special patient instructions come with Tadalafil (Cialis™).
 Read the directions carefully before you start using Tadalafil (Cialis™) and each time you get a refill of your medicine.